 Foraging For Morels – The Hidden Prize of the Forest

 Foraging can be an excellent (and free) way to supplement your stock of edibles.
 It’s also usually a lot better exercise than going to the grocery store.
-Though I spend a majority of my time as a cultivating and growing produce, and don’t have much time for foraging in the spring and summer; however, I have some friends who not only are some of the best produce gardeners I know, they are also enthusiastic, experienced foragers.
+Though I spend a majority of my time as a farmer cultivating and growing produce, and don’t have much time for foraging in the spring and summer; however, I have some friends who not only are some of the best produce gardeners I know, they are also enthusiastic, experienced foragers.
 They kindly offered to assist me in the creation of a few foraging articles, and today we will be talking about the identification, harvesting, and preparation of morels.

 Europe